TRIVlAL/gigno_engine/README.md

 ![screenshot](misc/physics_screenshots/gigno-1.png)
 ![screenshot](misc/physics_screenshots/gigno-2.png)

+The engine is written in C++.
+It does not use OS-specific libraries.
+As such, (although it has only been tested on Windows 10/11), it should work anywhere !

 ## Directly Running

 If you just want to run the demo scene without compiling the code yourself, you may download the executable from the release section.